KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TeslaLogger by spitzlbergerj](https://github.com/spitzlbergerj/MMM-TeslaLogger)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Issue: The license in the package.json (MIT) doesn't match the license file (AGPL-3.0).
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Teslamate by denverquane](https://github.com/denverquane/MMM-Teslamate)